 If you already know that law school will be your next step after college, you are welcome to set up a time to tour the Cumberland School of Law facilities while you’re visiting Samford University’s campus.

-Simply contact the Cumberland’s Office of Admission to set up your tour.
+Simply contact Cumberland’s Office of Admission to set up your tour.
 During your visit you will be able to tour the facilities, observe a law school class, meet current law students and meet with the admission office.

 Other 3+3 Partnerships